matthew-quirke/wattandsea-hydrogenerator-synchronous-rectifier-transients/README.md

 A newer device (IR1169) was tested as a drop-in alternative.

 Observed improvements:
-- Single transient at turn-on
+- No transients at turn-on
 - No sustained oscillation
 - Stable switching behaviour